Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageSEASONS AND DAY LENGTH DEFINITIONThere are four seasons that repeat every year in the same order.
+Download as PDF Download PDF View as Separate PageSEASONS AND DAY LENGTH DEFINITIONThere are four seasons that repeat every year in the same order.
 The seasons are winter, spring, summer and fall.
 The amount of daylight in an area during certain months is what causes seasons.

 To better understand how seasons and day length work…